Menu

 Iceland’s most iconic geothermal pool is the Blue Lagoon.
 Set in the middle of a black lava field, this sprawling complex of hot pools is famed for its milky blue, mineral-rich waters.

-The Blue Lagoon is conveniently placed in the Reykjanes peninsula, between Reykjavík and the international airport.
-This makes it the perfect place to unwind in, either at the start or end of your Iceland trip.
+The Blue Lagoon is conveniently located on the Reykjanes peninsula, between Reykjavík and the international airport.
+This makes it the perfect place to unwind at the start or end of your Iceland trip.

-Visit for the day and you can choose between tiered packages which offer various extras.
-Entry is timed by the hour, but once you’re in the complex you can stay until closing – so it’s worth booking an early ticket!
+Visit for the day, and you can choose between tiered packages offering various extras.
+Once you’re in the complex, you can stay until closing – so it’s worth booking an early ticket!

 If you’re seeking more than a quick dip, the famous Blue Lagoon is home to spa facilities, eateries, and one of Iceland's top boutique hotels.